axoflow/axosyslog-core-docs/content/filterx/_index.md

 - Local variables.
 These have a name that doesn't start with a `$` character, for example, `my_local_variable`.
 Local variables are available only in the FilterX block they're defined.
 - Pipeline variables.
 These are similar to local variables, but must be declared before first use, for example, `declare my_pipeline_variable=5;`

     Pipeline variables are available in the current and all subsequent FilterX block.
-They're global in the sense that you can access them from multiple FilterX blocks, but note that they're still attached to the particular message that is processed, it's value isn't preserved between messages.
+They're global in the sense that you can access them from multiple FilterX blocks, but note that they're still attached to the particular message that is processed, so the values of pipeline variables aren't preserved between messages.

     If you don't need to pass the variable to another FilterX block, use local variables, as pipeline variables have a slight performance overhead.